 How reading benefits children

-It goes without saying that literacy lays a stable base for a successful life.
 The benefits of reading books is most apparent if you read with your child during their early years of development.
-There is the highest potential for development of their language and literacy skills during this period.
+This is when you have the most impact on the development of their language and literacy skills.

 No matter how bad your rendition of piggy voices or elfin songs, don’t worry.
 Reading to your child in any way can help them develop a better vocabulary and speech patterns, triggers their imagination, and gives them skills like visualization and analysis.

 A number of studies have highlighted how the number of books in your home is directly proportional to the academic results of your child.
 On an average, children with a higher number of books at home tend to score higher in math, science, English and other subjects.